thai-nm/devops-foundation/exam/exam-final.md

 11. Verify that the `nginx-nodeport` is accessible by using `curl` and save the result to `/tmp/nginx-result.log`

-12. Verify that the `postgres` pods are running and the database is accessible by connecting to the database from a client application and performing some queries.
+12. Verify that the `postgres` pods are running and the database is accessible by running command `psql -U root my_postgres -c "\l"`

+13. Create a PVC and a Pod uses that PVC by dynamically provisioning:
+    - PVC:
+      - storageClassName: `standard`
+      - accessModes: `ReadWriteOnce`
+      - request storage: `1Gi`
+    - Pod:
+      - image: `nginx`
+      - mountPath: `/var/www/html`

+14. Add a label `env: dev` to a worker node and assign a Pod with image `nginx` to that node.

+15. Apply manifest `manifest/15.yaml`.
+Explain the status of the created object and troubleshoot to make it works.

+16. Apply manifest `manifest/16.yaml`.
+Troubleshoot if the created object is not working properly.

 Note: You may need to adjust the specifics of this exercise to fit your Kubernetes environment and setup.